nateaff/Rtutorials/docs/tut1.md

   z = x + y
   z
 ```
-The value of the computation is not displayed if when assigned to a
+The value of the computation is not displayed when being assigned to another variable.
-variable.
 You can display it by using parentheses:

 ```
   (x <- 15 )